All's Well That Ends Well: Analysis and criticism

-Many critics consider that the truncated ending is a drawback, with Bertram's conversion so sudden.
-Speculative explanations have been given for this.
-There is (as always) possibly missing text.
-Some suggest that Bertram's conversion is meant to be sudden and magical in keeping with the 'clever wench performing tasks to win an unwilling higher born husband' theme of the play.
-Some consider that Bertram is not meant to be contemptible, merely a callow youth learning valuable lessons about values.
-Contemporary audiences would readily have recognised Bertram's enforced marriage as a metaphor for the new requirement (1606), directed at followers of the Catholic religion, to swear an Oath of Allegiance to Protestant King James, suggests academic Andrew Hadfield of the University of Sussex.
+Many critics consider the truncated ending, with Bertram's sudden conversion, a flaw.
+Speculative explanations have been given for it.
+As always, there may be missing text.
+Some suggest that Bertram's conversion is meant to be sudden and magical in keeping with the play's 'clever wench performing tasks to win an unwilling higher-born husband' theme.
+Some think that Bertram is not meant to be contemptible but merely a callow youth learning valuable lessons about values.
+Andrew Hadfield of the University of Sussex argues that contemporary audiences would readily have recognised Bertram's enforced marriage as a metaphor for the new requirement (1606) for Catholics to swear an Oath of Allegiance to Protestant King James.

-Many directors have taken the view that when Shakespeare wrote a comedy, he did intend there to be a happy ending, and accordingly that is the way the concluding scene should be staged.
-Elijah Moshinsky in his BBC Television Shakespeare version in 1981 had his Bertram (Ian Charleson) give Helena a tender kiss and speak wonderingly.
-Despite his outrageous actions, Bertram can come across as beguiling; the 1967 RSC performance with Ian Richardson as Bertram by various accounts (The New Cambridge Shakespeare, 2003 etc.) managed to make Bertram sympathetic, even charming.
-Ian Charleson's Bertram was cold and egotistical but still attractive.

-One character that has been admired is that of the old Countess of Roussillon, which Shaw thought "the most beautiful old woman's part ever written".
-Modern productions are often promoted as vehicles for great mature actresses; examples in recent decades have starred Judi Dench and Peggy Ashcroft, who delivered a performance of "entranc[ing]...worldly wisdom and compassion" in Trevor Nunn's sympathetic, "Chekhovian" staging at Stratford in 1982.
+One character who has been admired is the Countess of Roussillon, whom Shaw thought "the most beautiful old woman's part ever written".
+Modern productions are often promoted as vehicles for great mature actresses; recent examples have starred Judi Dench and Peggy Ashcroft, who delivered a performance of "entranc[ing]...worldly wisdom and compassion" in Trevor Nunn's sympathetic, "Chekhovian" staging at Stratford in 1982.
 In the BBC Television Shakespeare production she was played by Celia Johnson, dressed and posed as Rembrandt's portrait of Margaretha de Geer.

-It has recently been argued that Thomas Middleton either collaborated with Shakespeare on the play, or revised it at a later time.
-The proposed revisions are not universally accepted however.
+It has recently been argued that Thomas Middleton either collaborated with Shakespeare on the play or revised it at a later time, but the proposed revisions are not universally accepted.